 The Free Imperial City of Goslar introduced the Reformation in 1526.
 In 1528 the reformer Nicolaus von Amsdorf came to the city.
 He founded a Latin School and wrote a Church Order for Goslar in 1531.

-At that time Goslar was in conflict with Prince Henry V of Brunswick-Wolfenbüttel because of the mining law at the Rammelsberg.
+At that time Goslar was in a conflict with Prince Henry V of Brunswick-Wolfenbüttel because of the mining law at the Rammelsberg.
 The Prince used violence against Goslar's civics and as the town was dissatisfied with the Emperor, who was not able to end the crimes, Goslar joined the Schmalkaldic League in 1536.

 A special treasure of the Reformation period is housed in Goslar, the Market Church Library.
 The library includes important manuscripts of the period, which came to Goslar in 1535 after a donation from the clergy Andreas Gronewalt from Halberstadt.

 Elisabeth of Brandenburg (1510-1558) was the Duchess consort of Brunswick-Göttingen-Calenberg by marriage to Eric I. Already in 1527 she got to know the ideas of Martin Luther.
-In 1534 she met Martin Luther for the first time and in 1538 she entered into regular correspondence with Luther.
+In 1534 she met Martin Luther for the first time and in 1538 she entered into regular correspondence with the reformer.
 Also in 1538 she publicly announce her affiliation to Luther's ideas and called Antonius Corvinus to her residence in Münden.
 After the death of Eric I in 1540, she became Regent of the Duchy during the minority of her son Eric II.
 Together with Corvinus she introduced the Reformation to Brunswick-Göttingen-Calenberg.
 Although her son Catholicised in 1547, he was not able to undo the Reformation.

 |Saint Andrew's Church, where |